Yvonne

 Good to know...

-Monday lunchtime yoga
+Monday yoga class

-12.30-1.30pm at Inverleith St Serf's Church Centre.
+Join our beginner-friendly lunchtime yoga class, 12.30-1.30pm at Inverleith St Serf's Church Centre.

-Not quite sure what to expect?
+Not sure what to expect?

 More about Yvonne